Solving 3d Gravity with Virasoro TQFT: 3d gravity and its relation to Virasoro TQFT

 \subsection{Review of the Virasoro crossing kernel}

-We now discuss the explicit form of the crossing kernels $\mathbb{F}$ and $\mathbb{S}$ that appears in the crossing symmetry of Virasoro conformal blocks.
-To our knowledge, only some of the Moore-Seiberg relations have been rigorously established for the solution, but we will assume in the following that all of them hold.\footnote{A proof was announced in \cite{Teschner:2003at}, but only partial results were published \cite{Teschner:2013tqy, Nidaiev:2013bda}.
-In particular consistency has been established at genus 0 by using the modular double $U_q(\mathfrak{sl}(2,\mathbb{R}))$.}
+We now discuss the explicit form of the crossing kernels $\mathbb{F}$ and $\mathbb{S}$ that appears in the crossing symmetry of Virasoro conformal blocks.\footnote{That the crossing kernels satisfy the Moore-Seiberg consistency conditions was established in \cite{Teschner:2013tqy,Nidaiev:2013bda}.
+We review these consistency conditions in appendix \ref{app:Moore Seiberg relations}.}

 The Virasoro crossing kernels are given by \cite{Ponsot:1999uf, Ponsot:2000mt}

 Here, $P_I=\sum_{i \in I} P_i$ for some set of indices $I$.
 The $\xi$-contour is given by the positively-oriented imaginary axis.
 Here we have made use of the double sine function $S_b(z)$, related to the double Gamma function as $S_b(z)=\Gamma_b(z)/\Gamma_b(Q-z)$.
 Due to the reflection formula of the Gamma function, it satisfies the simpler functional equation \be S_b(z + b^{\pm 1})=2 \sin(\pi b^{\pm 1} z) \, S_b(z)\ , \ee which together with $S_b(\frac{Q}{2})=1$ characterizes it completely.
 These formulas are obtained by bootstrapping the Moore-Seiberg consistency conditions \cite{Moore:1988qv}.
 As an initial input, one can use the crossing kernels for degenerate Virasoro blocks, which can be expressed explicitly as hypergeometric integrals.
 The consistency conditions translate then into various shift equations for $\mathbb{F}$ and $\mathbb{S}$, which are solved by \eqref{eq:F formula} and \eqref{eq:S formula}.